SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Elegant React-like library for building user interfaces for desktop, web, mobile, SSR, liveview, and more.
 - [Michael-F-Bryan/include_dir](https://github.com/Michael-F-Bryan/include_dir) - The logical evolution of the include_str macro for embedding a directory tree into your binary.
 - [TaKO8Ki/gobang](https://github.com/TaKO8Ki/gobang) - A cross-platform TUI database management tool written in Rust
-- [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight, stable and high-performance reverse proxy for NAT traversal, written in Rust.
+- [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [tikv/tikv](https://github.com/tikv/tikv) - Distributed transactional key-value database, originally created to complement TiDB
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web